juicedata/juicefs/docs/en/reference/posix_compatibility.md

 Machine Architecture: x86_64
 ```

-Reasons for the skipped and failed tests:
+Here are causes of the skipped and failed tests:

-- fcntl17, fcntl17_64: automatically detect deadlock when trying to add POSIX locks.
-JuiceFS doesn't support it yet
+- fcntl17, fcntl17_64: it requires file system to automatically detect deadlock when trying to add POSIX locks.
+JuiceFS doesn't support it yet.
-- getxattr05: need ACL, which is not supported yet
+- getxattr05: need ACL, which is not supported yet.
-- ioctl_loop05, ioctl_ns07, setxattr03: need `ioctl`, which is not supported yet
+- ioctl_loop05, ioctl_ns07, setxattr03: need `ioctl`, which is not supported yet.
-- lseek11: handle SEEK_DATA and SEEK_HOLE flags properly in `lseek`.
-JuiceFS uses kernel general function, which doesn't support these two flags
+- lseek11: require `lseek` to handle SEEK_DATA and SEEK_HOLE flags.
+JuiceFS however uses kernel general function, which doesn't support these two flags.
-- open14, openat03: handle O_TMPFILE flag in `open`.
-JuiceFS can do nothing with it since it's not supported by FUSE
+- open14, openat03: need `open` to handle O_TMPFILE flag.
+JuiceFS can do nothing with it since it's not supported by FUSE.

 ### Appendix

-Deleted cases in `fs` and `syscalls`:
+Here are deleted cases in `fs` and `syscalls`:

 ```bash
 # fs --> fs-jfs